blessingefkt/DependencySorter/readme.md

 ```
 $missing = $sorter->getMissing('mother');
 ```
-You can check is an item has missing dependencies
+You can check if an item has missing dependencies
 ```
 $sorter->hasMissing($item);
 ```